MdSaddamKazmi/CAP/README.md

 ==> You can follow below sequence of branches to learn.

-** Make sure to read the README.md file of each branch
+** Make sure to read the README.md file of each branch and check those files in directory (after cloning) which have been mentioned in this file.

 Sequence number : Branch name
 ------------------------------